Tackling Litter Box Issues: A Practical Approach

 Addressing common litter box problems

-When the love affair between your cat and the litter box hits a rocky patch, it is like a drama unfolding right in your home.
+When the love affair between your cat and the litter box hits a rocky patch, it’s like a drama unfolding right in your home.
 Don’t worry, we’ve all been there, standing puzzled in front of a litter box, wondering why our furball has suddenly become a rebel without a cause.
 Addressing these litter box upsets doesn’t have to be like solving a complex puzzle, so let’s get down to the gritty of litter box troubleshooting.

 Imagine you’ve adopted a new routine or brought home some new furniture, and suddenly your cat gives you the cold shoulder—or rather, the cold litter box.
 ‘Accidents’ outside the litter box are the tell-tale sign.
 Don’t take it personally, though.
 Cats are creatures of habit, and even small changes can unsettle them.
 Your mission is to play detective and find out what’s causing the snub.
 It could be anything from a new scent in the house to a location that’s suddenly less ideal.